Link Layer Discovery Protocol: Frame structure

 LLDP information is sent by devices from each of their interfaces at a fixed interval, in the form of an Ethernet frame.
 Each frame contains one LLDP Data Unit (LLDPDU).
 Each LLDPDU is a sequence of type–length–value (TLV) structures.

 The Ethernet frame used in LLDP typically has its destination MAC address set to a special multicast address that 802.1D-compliant bridges do not forward.
 Other multicast and unicast destination addresses are permitted.
 The EtherType field is set to 0x88cc.

 Each LLDP frame starts with the following mandatory TLVs: Chassis ID, Port ID, and Time-to-Live.
 The mandatory TLVs are followed by any number of optional TLVs.
 The frame optionally ends with a special TLV, named end of LLDPDU in which both the type and length fields are 0.

 Accordingly, an Ethernet frame containing an LLDPDU has the following structure:

 Each of the TLV components has the following basic structure:

 Custom TLVs are supported via a TLV type 127.
 The value of a custom TLV starts with a 24-bit organizationally unique identifier and a 1 byte organizationally specific subtype followed by data.
 The basic format for an organizationally specific TLV is shown below:

 According to IEEE Std 802.1AB, §9.6.1.3, "The Organizationally Unique Identifier shall contain the organization's OUI as defined in IEEE Std 802-2001."
-Each organization is responsible for managing their subtypes.
+Each organization is responsible for managing its subtypes.